 About this project

-City of Parramatta Council is seeking community feedback on the shortlisted names for the City’s new community, cultural, and civic heart.
+In mid-2021, City of Parramatta Council sought community feedback on the shortlisted names for the City’s new community, cultural, and civic heart.
 The new multi-purpose building is the final addition to the new $2.7 billion Parramatta Square precinct, a visionary, world-class landmark and destination in the heart of the Parramatta CBD.

 The naming of 5 Parramatta Square will provide an enduring and welcoming identity for an important community asset.
-The names presented for community consultation are the result of extensive research, heritage interpretation and stakeholder discussions, following the naming framework principles outlined in the Geographical Names Board of NSW ‘Place Naming’ policy.
+The names that were presented for community consultation were the result of extensive research, heritage interpretation and stakeholder discussions, following the naming framework principles outlined in the Geographical Names Board of NSW ‘Place Naming’ policy.